 September 07, 2022

-This book, based on exploratory ethnographic research, analyses the experiences of African migrants in Thailand.
+This book, based on exploratory ethnographic research, analyzes the experiences of African migrants in Thailand.
 Thailand has always been a regional migration hub with Africans being the most recent.
 Sitting at the intersection of race and migration studies, this book focuses on the challenges ...

 By Gunter Schubert, Franziska Plümmer, Anastasiya Bayok